orchestracities/ngsi-timeseries-api/benchmark/plan.md

         [ ] - Rest of aggregation functions -> TODO later

+[ ] - Support time index on a particular entity attribute (i.e, DateModified is not necesarilly the time index).
+    In this case, it could be good to have, within the notification, the name of the DateTime attribute that is to be used as the index.
+    Moreover, in that case the support would be restricted to one notification per entity change (avoid complexity of batched notifications).
+    That attribute could be specified in the "notification url" when creating the subscription.
+    Or, investigate HttpCustom notifications (ngsi v2)

+    When using the proper subscriptions/notifications, checkout the notification attributes format (attrsFormat), maybe this way we can simplify the translation step.

+    Recall Fede's point: and the problem cygnus has now, we want to write as fast as possible, but also batch a bit to avoid single-row writes.
+    Using a queue in the middle could be helpful in this regard (a proper one, like rabbit)

 [ ] - Use Grafana to plot some metrics examples and maybe derive new test cases.

 [ ] - Dynamically create the tables based on the incoming entities.
 I.e, stop assuming form of entities.
 One table per entity type.